master of fine arts

 SFAI’s two-year Master of Fine Arts (MFA) program provides a compelling interdisciplinary context for emerging artists to develop and refine their work while engaging the historical, theoretical, socio-political, and creative concerns of the contemporary moment.

-Founded on the principle that critical inquiry and experimentation are at the forefront of art making, the program encourages students to use their own questioning to generate a sustaining and vital creative practice.
+Founded on the principle that critical inquiry and experimentation are at the forefront of art-making, the program fosters students’ use of their own questioning to generate a sustaining and vital creative practice.
 The program integrates both formal and conceptual aspects of production, while incorporating new technologies as tools for innovation.

-The culmination of the MFA degree is the annual MFA Graduate Exhibition, which generates critical attention and scholarship, and is renowned for its intellectual rigor and diverse, cutting-edge creative output.
+The culmination of the MFA degree is the MFA Exhibition, which is annually celebrated for its intellectual rigor and diverse, cutting-edge creative output.

 Beginning with the premise that technology is a platform for creating works of art and design, this program focuses on technology’s potential for innovative application and its ability to communicate meaning.
 Students who enter SFAI with disciplinary interests including graphic design, web design, interaction design, humanities, and science ultimately develop a conceptually driven art and design practice that is both experimental and experiential.
 Working at the intersection of studio and academic disciplines—and within the Bay Area, a hub of technological innovation—students move beyond the screen into realms of installation, interactive sculpture, sound, electronics, mixed media, and systems and networks.
 The program is oriented toward broad research strategies that are collaborative and forward looking, bringing together the ideas we live by and the things we live with.